Elizabeth-Edwards-Lab/rdase_db/reference/Task.md

 2. make filter can select the No Group options (optimize the filter function)
 3. make user submit accession_no + organism

+I like the new home page quick start, but I can't read the font please change colour

+I would still prefer the banner to be visible right from the beginning.
+I think it will help orient new users without making them scroll down.
+We have to assume users have no idea what's going on when they first open the page.

+Please force users to submit DNA sequence.
+The point of this database is to be better than NCBI.
+Users need to submit as at least as good as NCBI data and metadata....and ideally better! speaking of which.....can we have a box where a user can write their annotation and compound information for the dehalogenase they are submitting?
+If they have it.

+For the blast result page please put blast alignment as the last thing on the blast result page.
+Users will have problems finding the tree building button at the bottom otherwise.

+If I blast a sequence which has no group the blast result page says "No Matching OD Group" This should say "No matching orthologous group".
+On this same page "Number returning sequence" should say "Number of aligned sequences" also
+The blast result page says "Blasting Result for ####" this should just say "Blast results for"

+I keep making suggestions regarding making it easy for users to find out whether an OG has been biochemically characterized.
+None of these have been implemented.
+This is really important.
+Biochemical information is going to be one of the most sought after pieces of information by users.
+Please implement one. some of my previous suggestions included:
+- on the blast result page immediately indicating whether or not the matching OG has any characterized members.
+This could be a link to an info page
+- on the sequence list page a column to indicate whether an OG has been characterized, and a link to that information. characterized RDases could also be identified by name ie TceA
+- or being able to click right on the OG # to get to a page where you get information about the OG from the current sequence page

+genus and species need to be in italics

 2019-10-28